-The protocol of the OTP programming command is the same as Page Program.
-The OTP Program command can be issued multiple times to any given OTP address, but this address space can never be erased.
-The valid address range for OTP Program is depicted in Figure 8.1, OTP Address Space on page 54.OTP Program operations outside the valid OTP address range are ignored with no P_ERR in SR1 set.
-OTP Program operations within the valid OTP address range, while FREEZE = 1, are not performed and P_ERR in SR1 is set to 1.
+The valid address range for OTP Program is depicted in Figure 44, OTP Address Space on page 49.
+OTP Program operations outside the valid OTP address range will be ignored and the WEL in SR1 will remain high (set to 1).
+OTP Program operations while FREEZE = 1 will fail with P_ERR in SR1 set to 1.

-9.1.3 Spansion Programmed Random Number
+8.1.3 Cypress Programmed Random Number

-Spansion standard practice is to program the low order 16 bytes of the OTP memory space (locations 0x0 to 0xF) with a 128-bit random number using the Linear Congruential Random Number Method.
+Cypress standard practice is to program the low order 16 bytes of the OTP memory space (locations 0x0 to 0xF) with a 128-bit random number using the Linear Congruential Random Number Method.
 The seed value for the algorithm is a random number concatenated with the day and time of tester insertion.

-9.1.4 Lock Bytes
+8.1.4 Lock Bytes

 The LSB of each Lock byte protects the lowest address region related to the byte, the MSB protects the highest address region related to the byte.
 The next higher address byte similarly protects the next higher 8 regions.
 The LSB bit of the lowest address Lock Byte protects the higher address 16 bytes of the lowest address region.
 In other words, the LSB of location 0x10 protects all the Lock Bytes and RFU bytes in the lowest address region from further programming.
-See Section 8.5, OTP Address Space on page 53.
+See Section 7.5 OTP Address Space on page 49.

-9.2 Write Enable Command
+8.2 Write Enable Command